renzol2/garden/notes/equalization.md

   - **parametric** = independent bandwidth control
   - **semiparametric** = bandwidth is a fixed musical interval

+## Uses

+Enthusiasts

+- Change music characteristics
+- Make up for quirks in headphones/loudspeakers

+Sound engineers

+- Compensate for poor acoustics or feedback
+- Enhance quality of recorded sound

+Hearing devices

+- Compensate for [[hearing-impairments]] in certain frequency ranges and thresholds

 ## Sources

 - MUS 407 Filters